uCautomation/plant-watering-system/README.md

 [![Build Status](https://travis-ci.com/uCautomation/plant-watering-system.svg?branch=master)](https://travis-ci.com/uCautomation/plant-watering-system)

-An automatic plant watering system with 4 watering modules (sensor+valve).
+An automatic plant watering system with 4 watering modules (sensor+valve/pump).

 The user can interact with the system via the 16x2 LCD display and the user buttons.